Are you installing a new industrial floor system? Perhaps your current floor is due for a face-lift?

-Depending on the material being used and your type of facility, there are several kinds of floor coving options available.
-This includes epoxy coving and urethane concrete floor coving.
-These options are used to create an integral cove base, where the cove and flooring are combined, rather than the coving sitting atop the flooring,
+Depending on the material being used and your type of facility, we offer several kinds of floor coving options.
+Epoxy coving and urethane concrete are used to create an integral cove base, where the cove and flooring are sealed, rather than the coving sitting atop the flooring surface.

-Integral cove bases are a seamless flooring system that works well in environments that must remain sanitary because there are no seams, joints, or crevices where bacteria or dirt can become trapped.
+Integral cove bases are ideal in environments that require a flooring system that prevents seams, joints or crevices that can trap dirt or bacteria.
 Integral, mortar cove bases are usually installed at a height of four inches but can be two or six inches high as well.

 About Urethane Concrete Flooring and Cove Base

 Urethane Concrete Flooring is a kind of heavy-duty floor finish system that can easily implement integral cove bases.
 It is used in the most demanding of industrial environments and provides a layer of strong polyurethane flooring with powerful protection for new or existing concrete surfaces.
-It’s durable, resistant to physical abrasion, moisture, chemicals, and bacteria, and outperforms epoxy floors.
+This means it outperforms epoxy flooring in its durability and its resistance to physical abrasion, moisture, chemicals, and bacteria.

-This floor coving used in urethane concrete floor finishes is virtually seamless, so you end up with a wall-to-wall, cove-to-cove thermal shock-resistant, wear-resistant floor that is perfect for food and beverage facilities, pharmaceutical and chemical manufacturing, and also in electronics, retail, healthcare, and aviation facilities
+This floor coving used in urethane concrete floor finishes is virtually seamless, providing a wall-to-wall, cove-to-cove thermal shock-resistant floor ideal for food and beverage facilities.
+It’s also ideal for pharmaceutical and chemical manufacturing, electronics, retail, healthcare, and aviation facilities.

 How is a Mortar Cove Base is Installed?

-Installing an integral cove bases looks different from floor to floor, but the process for providing you with mortar-based coving system in your commercial or industrial facility will look something like this:
+Installing an integral cove base looks different in each facility, but the process of applying a mortar-based coving system will look something like this: